open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

    network.
 1. The policy is created in inform mode and I can see/verify the scope and impact of the changes.
+1. My controller/orchestrator identifies that one or more clusters need to be remediated.
+1. My controller/orchestrator creates a PlacementRule which is initially empty (selects no clusters)
+1. My controller/orchestrator creates a a PlacementBinding with `remediationActionOverride.remediationAction: enforce` and `remediationActionOverride.subFilter: true`.
+The `placementRef.name` is set to the created PlacementRule.
-1. My controller/operator selects, based on its criteria, a set of clusters which should receive the configuration update.
+1. My controller/orchestrator selects, based on its criteria, a set of clusters which should receive the configuration update.
-1. My controller/orchestrator annotates the child policy for the selected clusters with `versioned-policy-enable: <value>`
+1. My controller/orchestrator updates the created PlacementRule to this set of clusters
 1. The GRC policy controller remediates the policy on only the selected clusters according to existing "enforce" mode rules.
 The other bound clusters continue evaluating the policy under "inform" mode rules.
-1. My controller recognizes the child policy moving to the compliant state and removes the `versioned-policy-enable` annotation.
+1. My controller recognizes the child policy(ies) moving to the compliant state and removes the set of clusters from the created PlacementRule
 1. The GRC policy controller reverts to existing "inform" mode handling of the policy for the selected, and now compliant, clusters.